A Tyler the Creator tweet? A Melania Trump statue? What is ‘Midsommar’ really about?

 — Alex (@PastTheMargin) July 8, 2019

-And yet other people still think it’s about entrepreneurial drag queen Trixie Mattel wearing a weird face mask:
+Still others think it’s about entrepreneurial drag queen Trixie Mattel wearing a weird face mask:

 Midsommar (2019) https://t.co/wZ5gaoKJl4